obsidianmd/obsidian-help/en/Obsidian/iOS app.md

 If you find out a way to sync using these services on iOS with Obsidian, we would be glad if you can join our Discord server and teach us how to set it up.

 In theory, any third party sync providers that can provide background-sync for a specific folder on your device should be able to work, but we are not aware of any other than Working Copy.
 This is due to the limitations of the highly complex mechanism of cross-app file sharing in iOS, unlike Android which allows easy cross-app file sharing.
 Because of this, most third party sync providers don't have a proper implementation for background sync on iOS.

+Currently Obsidian does not support third party sync providers that expose a virtual file system through FileProvider.
+We will be attempting this in the future as an improvement.

 ### Obsidian Sync